 From prize-winning project to building a business

-We caught up with Subu after graduating from Electronic and Computing BEng(Hons) with the IET Prize for 2020 to boot, and find out what she is taking from her studies and the award to help develop her business and her career.
+We caught up with Subu after graduating from Electronic and Computer Engineering BEng(Hons) with the IET Prize for 2020 to boot, and find out what she is taking from her studies and the award to help develop her business and her career.
 The prize is awarded to the student with an outstanding academic achievement on an IET accredited degree.

 Congratulations on winning The Institution of Engineering and Technology (IET) Prize at this year’s ceremony!
 Can you tell us about it?